RedHatInsights/floorist/README.md

 ### Floorplan file

 The floorplan file simply defines a list of a prefix-query pair.
 The prefix should be a valid folder path that will be created under the bucket if it does not exist.
 For the queries it is recommended to assign simpler aliases for dynamically created (joins or aggregates) columns using `AS`.
+Optionally you can set a custom `chunksize` for the [query](https://pandas.pydata.org/docs/reference/api/pandas.read_sql_query.html) (default is 1000) that will serve as the maximum number of records in a single parquet file.

 ```yaml
 - prefix: dumps/people